Pin with the flags of Germany and the European Union

 European cooperation “Team Europe”: development policy within the framework of the European Union

-Beyond its financial contributions, the EU also has many varied economic, political and cultural relations with its partner countries and with regional and international organisations.
+Beyond its financial contributions, the EU also has varied economic, political and cultural relations with its partner countries and with regional and international organisations.
 This is another reason why the EU is a key player in international development policy.
-There is close collaboration between the European Union and its member states in this regard, with the respective national development policies and European measures mutually complementing each other.
+There is close collaboration between the European Union and its member states in this regard, with the respective national development policies and European programmes mutually complementing each other.

-A new approach for foreign and development policy
+Comprehensive approach for foreign and development policy

 Team Europe is more than a brand name.
 The Team Europe Initiatives (TEIs) are a visible and tangible expression of the collaboration between the EU and its partner countries.
 The TEIs are an instrument for implementing the EU’s Global Gateway strategy.
 The EU is using this comprehensive strategy to mobilise private and public funding to boost the development of global infrastructure in collaboration with its partner countries.
 Funding is being provided in the areas of digital technology, climate and energy, transport, health, and education and research.